A graphic of a bank account with an ACH payment icon on a computer screen

 ACH networks experience few disruptions.
 The system features multiple layers of backup.
 Fewer errors occur with ACH payments.
 With no requirement to sign or date a check, fewer errors disrupt the payment process.
 Customers don’t have to worry about writing the wrong payment amount on a paper check.

 Fewer delays occur with ACH compared to other payment methods.
 A lost check in the mail might never arrive.
 This could result in hefty late fees and penalties for the customer.
-Businesses also suffer when mailed checks get lost or damaged in the mail.
+Businesses also suffer when mailed checks are lost or damaged in transit.
 Processing paper payments takes a lot of time, but ACH payments happen in the background without any action required on your part.

 ACH payments ensure convenience for the payer and the payee.
 Payers can schedule one or more payments days or even weeks in advance.
 A payer taking a vacation, moving, or undergoing a medical procedure can avoid the risk of a missed payment.

-Other businesses often prefer to pay directly with ACH payments instead of checks or credit cards.
-Organizing, documenting, and analyzing B2B transactions go more smoothly with ACH because you can sort and analyze transactions with reporting tools.
-ACH payments for B2B transactions help companies save money and provide each other with smooth service.
+Other businesses often prefer to pay via ACH rather than by check or credit card.
+Organizing, documenting, and analyzing B2B transactions go more smoothly with ACH because you can use reporting tools to sort and analyze them.
+ACH payments for B2B transactions help companies save money and provide each other with a smooth service experience.

 Enjoy more predictable revenue when you receive ACH payments.
 The accuracy of sales forecasting increases when ACH networks automatically deliver payments on a specific date.
 Fewer accounts will carry a balance with the scheduling of ACH payments.

 ACH payments provide security.
 Nobody can alter the payment amount or change the payee.
 A thief cannot divert the ACH payment to their account.
-Cash and paper checks can get misplaced, lost, or stolen, but when you know how to accept ACH payments, your payments will arrive as scheduled into the correct account at a predetermined time.
+Cash and paper checks can be misplaced, lost, or stolen, but when you know how to accept ACH payments, your payments will arrive on schedule in the correct account at a predetermined time.

 Reasons to Accept ACH Payments

-If you think you want to receive ACH payments, consider their feasibility for your business.
+If you think you want to receive ACH payments, consider whether they are feasible for your business.
 If you process many paper checks, ACH payments can improve your productivity and financial efficiency.
 If your customer accounts include recurring charges, ACH payments facilitate smooth payments.
 ACH payments also enable small businesses to serve customers who prefer not to use credit or debit cards due to personal or safety concerns.

 Smiling Black man holding and using tablet while accepting ACH payments.